d031182/modeling-in-sap-data-warehouse-cloud/README.md

 San Tran<br>
 Product Manager, SAP

+p.s. many thanks for Amogh Kulkarni who supported on creating the sample datasets.

 ## Requirements
 Before you can start with the exercises, please make sure to get a running SAP Data Warehouse Cloud tenant with the latest updates.
 For that you can apply for a **30-Days free Trial Tenant** under the following link: